idleberg/SublimeLinter-contrib-makensis/README.md

 #### Linux

-Install `makensis` from your distribution's default package manager, for example:
+Install NSIS from your distribution's default package manager, for example:

 ``` bash
 # Debian